nova-model/nova-tutorial/episodes/03-Nova-Galaxy.md

             output = tool.run(data_store, params, wait=False)
 ```

+## Tool output

+After the tool finishes running on NDIP, the result of the tool is returned as an output.
+In this example, the output is a single image file of the generated fractal.
+Tools can return single files or a collection of files as a zip.
+The output can be used by the rest of your application, saved, or simply discarded.
+A copy of the output also resides on the NDIP platform, so it is not necessary to maintain a local copy.

 ## Next Steps

 In this section, you learned how to use the `nova-galaxy` library to run a tool on NDIP.
 In the next sections, we will expand on this to create a full user interface to make this functionality accessible to the end user.